-The cap-and-trade program within the California Assembly Bill (AB32), the Global Warming Solutions Act of 2006 started on January 1, 2012, and enforceable compliance obligations began in 2013.
-Petroleum refineries receive allowances (calculated in the LFMM) in the cap-and-trade system based on the volumetric output of:
+AEO2022 incorporates the cap-and-trade program within the California Assembly Bill (AB32), the Global Warming Solutions Act of 2006.
+The program started January 1, 2012, and enforceable compliance obligations began in 2013.
+Petroleum refineries receive allowances (calculated in the LFMM) in the capand-trade system based on the volumetric output of: